Personal development

 5. Set Realistic Expectations: Understand that friendships take time to develop.
 Not every interaction will lead to a deep connection, and that’s okay.
 Focus on building a variety of relationships.

 6. Learn About Nonverbal Cues: Study nonverbal cues, body language, and facial expressions to better understand the emotions and intentions of others.
-This knowledge can help you navigate social situations effectively.
+This knowledge can help you navigate social situations more effectively.

 7. Practice Active Listening: Pay attention to what others are saying and show genuine interest in their thoughts and feelings.
 Active listening helps create a sense of connection and fosters meaningful conversations.